nullmastermind/inkscape-for-trace/CONTRIBUTING.md

 General Guidelines for developers
 ----------------------------------

 * If you are new, fork the inkscape project (https://gitlab.com/inkscape/inkscape) and create a new branch for each bug/feature you want to work on.
+Try to Set the CI time to a high value like 2 hour (Go to your fork > Settings > General Pipelines > Timeout)
 * Merge requests (MR) are encouraged for the smallest of contributions.
 This helps other developers review the code you've written and check for the mistakes that may have slipped by you.
 * Before working on anything big, be sure to discuss your idea with us ([IRC](irc://irc.freenode.org/#inkscape) or [RocketChat](https://chat.inkscape.org/)).
 Someone else might already have plans you can build upon and we will try to guide you !
+* Adopt the coding style (indentation, bracket placement, reference/pointer placement, variable naming etc. - developer's common sense required!) of existing source so that your changes and code doesn't stand out/feel foreign.
 * Carefully explain your ideas and the changes you've made along with their importance in the MR. Feel free to use pictures !
+* Check the "Allow commits from members who can merge to this target branch" option while submitting the MR.
+* Write informative commit messages ([check this](https://chris.beams.io/posts/git-commit/)).
+Use full url of bug instead of mentioning just the number in messages and discussions.
-* Write informative commit messages.
-Try to keep your MR current instead of creating a new one.
+* Try to keep your MR current instead of creating a new one.
 Rebase your MR sometimes.
-Set the CI time to a reasonably high value (like 2 hour).
-* Check the "Allow commits from members who can merge to this target branch" option while submitting the MR.
 * Inkscape has contributors/developers from across the globe.
 Some may be unavailable at times but be patient and we will try our best to help you.
 We are glad to have you!